gerikoci31/SN-API/README.md

 # SN-API
-# SN-API

-The E-commerce API provides RESTful endpoints for managing an e-commerce platform's categories, products, and tags.
+The Social Network API provides RESTful endpoints for managing an e-commerce platform's categories, products, and tags.
 Built using Node.js, Express, and Sequelize, this API enables CRUD operations on categories, products, and tags, and supports many-to-many relationships between products and tags.

 ## Table of Contents